 Co-living follows two main trends: You create your residence from A to Z with the group of co-residents or you join a residential community that’s already established.

 In the first case, you need to choose with great care the people who will share your daily life.
 What are their values, what is your vision of sharing and intimacy, and what do you wish to create together?
 Establishing the guidelines and regulations before the project gets off the ground are essential for its success.
-If you share a build-it-yourself project, you’ll need to surround yourself with people with obvious skills in construction and so on.
+When you share a build-it-yourself project, you need to surround yourself with people with obvious skills in construction and so on.

 If you prefer to become part of an existing community, the admission criteria are often strict in order to guarantee the peace and good management of the premises.
 If you find this adventure tempting, there are websites through which you can meet people who wish to create a co-living space or that offer lodging in their community.
 For example, check out cohousing.ca.